Renault Twizy hatchback

 "The electric Renault Twizy city car offers urban drivers something genuinely different – if you can live with its inherent limitations"

 - Cheap to run

-It's the likelihood you’ll get wet if it rains that makes it very hard for the Renault Twizy to be seen as a rival for a normal car, and you don’t have to hunt around for other ways in which it's compromised.
-There's also fact that the Twizy can only carry one passenger, who sits in tandem with the driver in uncomfortably close proximity, while the lockable glove compartment is the only storage space where your luggage is likely to stay dry.
-Plus, you’re unlikely to exceed 45mph.
+As you’re very likely to get wet if it rains, it’s hard for the Renault Twizy to be seen as a true rival for a normal car, and you don’t have to hunt around for other ways in which it’s compromised.
+There’s the fact that the Twizy can only carry one passenger, who sits in tandem with the driver in uncomfortably close proximity, while the lockable glove compartment is the only storage space where your luggage is likely to stay dry.
+Plus, the Twizy is unlikely to exceed 45mph.

 However, if you’re reading this, the chances are you want a Renault Twizy, and if you do, we can quite understand why.